Folsom Field

-Folsom Field is an outdoor college football stadium located on the campus of the University of Colorado in Boulder, Colorado.
+Folsom Field is an outdoor college football stadium in the western United States, located on the campus of the University of Colorado in Boulder, Colorado.
 It is the home field of the Colorado Buffaloes of the Big 12 Conference.

 Opened in 1924, the horseshoe-shaped stadium has a traditional north–south configuration, opening to the north.
-The University's athletic administration center, named after 1950s head coach Dal Ward, is located at the north end.
+The university's athletic administration center, named after 1950s head coach Dal Ward, is located at the north end.

 The playing field returned to artificial turf in 2025 and sits at an elevation of 5360 ft, more than a mile above sea level.
 Folsom Field is the third highest stadium in FBS college football, behind only Wyoming and Air Force of the Mountain West Conference.